CaptainSly/PaperFX/Readme.md

 ## Technical Documents

+A [markdown document](technical_documents/LuaSimpleClass.md) that describes the Lua Simple Class implementation.

 A [doc](technical_documents/File%20Formats.txt) that describes the File Formats used by both Paper and Ink.

-A [TODO](technical_documents/Paper%20Engine%20TODO%20List.txt) list detailing what I want to tackle for a myriad of different topics.
+A [TODO](technical_documents/todolist.md) list detailing what I want to tackle for a myriad of different topics.

 A [Script Tutorial](technical_documents/ScriptingTutorial.md) of sorts.
 I'll try to write it as I fill out the engine.